-The AD9516 serial control port is a flexible, synchronous, serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
-The AD9516 serial control port is compatible with most synchronous transfer formats, including both the Motorola SPI and Intel SSR protocols.
-The serial control port allows read/write access to all registers that configure the AD9516.
-Single or multiple byte transfer formats.
-The AD9516 serial control port can be configured for a single bidirectional I/O pin (SDIO only) or for two unidirectional I/O pins (SDIO/SDO).
-By default, the AD9516 is in bidirectional mode, long instruction (long instruction is only instruction mode supported).
+The AD9518 serial control port is a flexible, synchronous, serial communications port that allows an easy interface with many industry-standard microcontrollers and microprocessors.
+The AD9518 serial control port is compatible with most synchronous transfer formats, including both the Motorola SPI and Intel® SSR® protocols.
+The serial control port allows read/write access to all registers that configure the AD9518.
+Single or multiple byte transfers are supported, as well as MSB first or LSB first transfer formats.
+The AD9518 serial control port can be configured for a single bidirectional I/O pin (SDIO only) or for two unidirectional I/O pins (SDIO/SDO).
+By default, the AD9518 is in bidirectional mode, long instruction (long instruction is the only instruction mode supported).